 The Claisen condensation is an organic reaction used to form a carbon-carbon bond between two ester molecules or one ester molecule with another carbonyl compound in the presence of a strong base (alkoxide).
 The product formed is a beta-keto ester.
 During the reaction, an enolate is formed when the alpha-hydrogen is removed from the ester.
-If the ester lacks an alpha-hydrogen, as in the case with most aromatic carbonyl compounds, then it is incapable of forming the enolate.
-Such type of condensation reaction is called crossed or mixed Claisen condensation [1 -3].
+If the ester lacks an alpha-hydrogen, as with most aromatic carbonyl compounds, it is incapable of forming the enolate.
+Such a type of condensation reaction is called crossed or mixed Claisen condensation [1 -3].

 Examples of Claisen Condensation Reaction

 Mechanism of Claisen Condensation Reaction [4 – 7]

 In the case of Claisen-Schmidt Condensation, an aldehyde or a ketone having an alpha-hydrogen is used to react with an aromatic carbonyl compound without any alpha-hydrogen.